virtusize/virtusize.github.io/source/integration-guide/advanced.rst

 Snippet API
 -----------

-The snippet is the little JavaScript, that you include directly in your pages.
+The snippet is the little JavaScript that you include directly in your pages.
 It creates method stubs for the most commonly used functions of the Virtusize Integration.
 This enables you to call these methods immediately after the snippet.

 The method calls will be added to a queue that is executed after the integration script has loaded asyncronously.
-From that point on all calls to these methods will execute immediately.
+From that point on, all calls to these methods will execute immediately.

 Some of the methods work in a global way, like setting the API key or defining